War of the Sixth Coalition: Background: Invasion of Russia

 So began the disastrous Great Retreat, during which the retreating army came under increasing pressure due to lack of food, desertions, and increasingly harsh winter weather, all while under continual attack by the Russian army led by Commander-in-Chief Mikhail Kutuzov, and other militias.
 Total losses of the Grand Army were at least 370,000 casualties as a result of fighting, starvation and the freezing weather conditions, and 200,000 captured.
-By November, only 27,000 fit soldiers re-crossed the Berezina River.
-Napoleon now left his army to return to Paris and prepare a defence of Poland against the advancing Russians.
+By November, only 27,000 fit soldiers re-crossed the Berezina river.
+Napoleon now left his army to return to Paris and prepare a defence of the Duchy of Warsaw against the advancing Russians.
 The situation was not as dire as it might at first have seemed; the Russians had also lost around 400,000 men, and their army was similarly depleted.
 However, they had the advantage of shorter supply lines and were able to replenish their armies with greater speed than the French, especially because Napoleon's losses of cavalry and wagons were irreplaceable.